 - Erythrocyte sedimentation rate (ESR) rises above reference range values within three days and may remain elevated for weeks.

 There are a number of novel biomarkers under investigation, but none has been tested and proven to alter outcome of therapeutic intervention.
 Although some have improved prediction of outcome in acute myocardial infarction, none has been demonstrated to alter the outcome of a particular therapy or management strategy.
+Examples include:

 - Heart-type fatty acid binding protein and copeptin (in combination with cardiac troponin) diagnose myocardial infarction or ACS in the early hours following symptoms.